cytopia/check_drupal/README.md

   -d <drupal root>       The full path to the drupal document root (usually
                          the 'drupal' folder.
 This parameter is required.

+  -c <drush config file> The full path to a drushrc.php config file to be used
+                         by drush.
+This parameter is optional.

   -n <name>              [optional] Specify a name for the drupal instance to
                          appear on the nagios output.
 The default is 'Drupal'